thejerrytan/CarND-PID-Control-Project/reflection.md

 All video files referenced below are in the videos folder.

-1.Without twiddle, finding out good initial values for Kp, Ki and Kd
+### Without twiddle, finding out good initial values for Kp, Ki and Kd

 I know that the road ledge corresponds to about 5 cte (cross-track-error).
 The vehicle should never approach the ledge.
 Steer values should be [-1, 1].
 Thus, a good